-We actively prepare our students so they can organise their placements themselves - an important graduate attribute.
-This also gives students and mentor teachers the opportunity to meet before the placement starts, ensuring both parties are comfortable and well-prepared.
+We actively prepare our students so they can be engaged in the placement process – an important graduate attribute.
+Students and mentor teachers have the opportunity to meet before the placement starts, ensuring both parties are comfortable and well-prepared.

-All Swinburne Online students are enrolled in a professional experience or practicum unit while on placement where they learn the theory that will enable them to complete their placements at your school or early learning centre.
+All Swinburne Online students are enrolled in a professional experience (practicum unit) while on placement where they learn the theory that will enable them to complete their placements at your school or early learning centre.

-During this time they are supported by eLearning Advisors (eLAs), who are also teachers themselves.
+During this time, they are supported by eLearning Advisors (eLAs), who are also current or recent teachers themselves.
 They are passionate professionals with years of industry experience, specially trained for teaching online students.
-They will help to guide the student through their course content and are on-hand to help them with any placement questions they might have.
+They will help to guide the student through their course content and are on-hand to support the mentor teacher and student with any placement questions they might have.

-Each professional experience or practicum unit is embedded with 8 weeks of relevant theoretical content together with a practical placement in order to prepare our students to apply theory into classroom practice.
+Each professional experience (practicum unit) is embedded with eight weeks of relevant theoretical content together with a practical placement in order to prepare our students to apply theory into classroom practice.